dftfeDevelopers/dftfe/README.md

 Running DFT-FE
 --------------

-Instructions on how to run DFT-FE can also be found in the *Running DFT-FE* section of the manual (compile doc/manual/manual.tex or download the current release version manual [here](https://github.com/dftfeDevelopers/dftfe/blob/manual/manual-current-release.pdf)).
+Instructions on how to run DFT-FE including demo examples can also be found in the *Running DFT-FE* section of the manual (compile doc/manual/manual.tex or download the current release version manual [here](https://github.com/dftfeDevelopers/dftfe/blob/manual/manual-current-release.pdf)).

 Contributing to DFT-FE